 Funds are raised from families and individuals in our community, alumni of district schools, local businesses and private foundations that support public education.
-We run an annual campaign to raise money for a general fund as well as targeted campaigns to support specific projects as they are identified.
-Donated monies can be directed to specific projects or into the general fund per the donor’s choice.
+We hold an annual appeal in the Fall and host fundraising events throughout the year to support projects that have been approved for funding.

 Guidelines for Funding Projects and Approving Grants

 The Foundation will consider any proposal that supports the objectives described in the Foundation’s mission.
 Projects may aim to introduce something completely new or provide enhancements to a current program.
 Projects may also include educational programs that necessitate costs related to faculty or staff training or related equipment and supplies.